-In many ways a small group community defines the body of Christ far and above our Sunday services and Acts 2 is a biblical model of biblical community we as a church want to model.
+In many ways a small group community defines the body of Christ far and above our Sunday services.
+Acts 2:42-47 is a biblical model that were devoted to biblical community we as a church want to model.

 This is a biblical community that transforms lives and furthered God's kingdom.
 That's what we want our church and small groups to be all about.
 Biblical community doesn't happen in the pews, but in groups.
 Groups are a great opportunity to build community, have fellowship, grow as disciples of Christ, be rooted in God's word, become intentionally invested in others' lives.